Dragonmystic707/exalted-reincarnated/docs/System.md

 **Difficulty** of the roll–the number of successes that the roll must match or exceed for the action to be considered a success.

--   **Difficulty 1 (Easy)**- This task is expected to be passed by a &gt; skilled mortal, but there is still a reasonable risk of failing.
+-   **Difficulty 1 (Easy)**- This task is expected to be passed by a skilled mortal, but there is still a reasonable risk of failing.

--   **Difficulty 3 (Typical)**- This task is challenging to a mere &gt;
-    mortal, but a hero is expected to pass it.
-Picking a lock, calming &gt; an irate guardsman, or basic first aid would fall under this &gt; category.
+-   **Difficulty 3 (Typical)**- This task is challenging to a mere mortal, but a hero is expected to pass it.
+Picking a lock, calming an irate guardsman, or basic first aid would fall under this category.

--   **Difficulty 5** **(Difficult)**- Tasks which are daunting fall in &gt; this category–climbing a sheer cliff in winds, charming a staunch &gt; Dynast with sweet words, or avoiding the bite of a venomous beast.
+-   **Difficulty 5** **(Difficult)**- Tasks which are daunting fall in this category–climbing a sheer cliff in winds, charming a staunch Dynast with sweet words, or avoiding the bite of a venomous beast.

--   **Difficulty 7 (Challenging)**- Tasks which should be &gt;
-    near-impossible for any mortal.
-Such as noticing things in pitch &gt; darkness, or landing on a precise spot hundreds of feet below.
+-   **Difficulty 7 (Challenging)**- Tasks which should be near-impossible for any mortal.
+Such as noticing things in pitch darkness, or landing on a precise spot hundreds of feet below.

--   **Difficulty 9 (Impossible)**- Tasks a mortal could not possibly do, &gt; no matter the circumstances.
-Running straight up a building, &gt; leaping across a chasm unassisted, or keeping a patient alive &gt; without a heart for hours at a time with their bare hands.
+-   **Difficulty 9 (Impossible)**- Tasks a mortal could not possibly do, no matter the circumstances.
+Running straight up a building, leaping across a chasm unassisted, or keeping a patient alive without a heart for hours at a time with their bare hands.

 ### Threshold Successes